 On average, FED affects vision mildly in one’s 50’s, and increasingly more severely into one’s 60’s and beyond.
 But those are only averages since some cases are severe as early as one’s 30’s while others can be mild into one’s 70’s.
 Genetics may play a role in this variation.

-In the early stages FED blurring is mild and is only due to distortion of DM by guttata.
+In the early stages, FED blurring is mild and is only due to the distortion of DM by guttata.
 As time goes on, blurring progressively worsens.
-This is not only due to worsening guttata, but also from the development of corneal swelling (edema).
+This is not only due to worsening guttata but also from the development of corneal swelling (edema).
 Corneal edema tends to be the worse in the morning and improves some later in the day.
-Blur that is solely caused by guttata or swelling improves fully with DMEK surgery.
+The blur that is solely caused by guttata or swelling improves fully with DMEK surgery.

 Where does the swelling come from in Fuchs Corneal Dystrophy (FED)?